DPGAlliance/dpg-standard/standard-questions.md

                     </li>
                     <li>What are the types of content that is collected / stored / distributed?<br>Please list the types of content.
                     </li>
-                    <li>How does your solution handles inappropriate and illegal content?<br>Please describe (1) the policies for identifying inappropriate and illegal content and (2) the processes for detecting, moderating, reporting and removing inappropriate / illegal content.
+                    <li>How does your solution handle inappropriate and illegal content?<br>Please describe (1) the policies for identifying inappropriate and illegal content and (2) the processes for detecting, moderating, reporting and removing inappropriate / illegal content.
 Please include the average response time for assessment and/or action.
                     </li>
                 </ul>
             </td>